RaannaKasturi/gromacs-wsl2/README.md

-# gromacs-wsl2
+# Gromacs WSL2
-Install Gromacs on WSL2
+Install Gromacs on WSL2 in simple steps